-Both target and the deprecated get_lp act like other functions ending in lp, meaning that they may only be used in the model block.
+target acts like a function ending in 'lp', meaning that it may only be used in the model block.

 3.5.
 Logical functions

 Like C++, BUGS, and R, Stan uses 0 to encode false, and 1 to encode true.
 Stan supports the usual boolean comparison operations and boolean operators.
 These all have the same syntax and precedence as in C++; for the full list of operators and precedences, see the reference manual.